JohnSpahr/PreBook/README.md

 # PreBook
 A simple Facebook Client for WebOS!
-(Works April 2020)
+(Works May 2020)

 Created by John Spahr.
 Available under the MIT Liscense.